 Staff reported (and we saw from the appointment book) the practice scheduled enough time to assess and undertake patients' care and treatment needs.
 Staff told us they did not feel under pressure to complete procedures and always had enough time available to prepare for each patient.
+Patients told us through feedback that they always felt the dentist had enough time to listen to their concerns and answer questions.

-There were effective systems in place to ensure the equipment and materials needed were in stock or received well in advance of the patient's appointment.
-This included checks for laboratory work such as crowns, dentures and implant fixtures which ensured delays in treatment were avoided.
+There were systems in place to ensure the equipment and materials needed were in stock or received well in advance of the patient's appointment.
+This included checks for laboratory work such as implants, crowns and dentures which ensured delays in treatment were avoided.